Pride of Barbados now in stock!

 Prune

-Trees: DO NOT prune red oaks and live oaks unless damaged.
+OKAY to prune red oaks and live oaks until February.
 Spray immediately with pruning paint.
-No need to apply pruning paint to other trees

 Dead head flowering plants